 Wine Tours & One-Stop Tasting Shops

 When you don’t feel like planning a day at a few vineyards or traveling from your vacation cabin to a local winery, just hop on a wine tour or head to a one-stop wine tasting shop in town!
 Tours do all the planning for you, so you can have a full day of wine tasting without navigating mountain roads.
+Some even showcase the winemaking process so you can learn about wine production in the Appalachian Mountains.
 And downtown tasting rooms are a great alternative for those who want to experience North Georgia Wine Country without spending an entire vacation day away from town.

 - Vineyard Hoppers, North Georgia Wine Tours